 Ma: My view is that computers might be more clever, human beings are much smarter.

 Ma: I'm quite optimistic and I don't think artificial intelligence is a threat.
 I don't think artificial intelligence is something terrible but human beings are smart enough to learn that...People like us -- street smart -- we're never scared of that.

 Ma: Clever is knowledge-driven, smarter is experience-driven.
-Computers are only one of the clever tools that humans created, computers are clever, but there will be more tools that human beings will create that are much more clever than computers.
+Computers are only one of the clever tools that humans created, computers are clever, but there will be more tools that human beings will create that are much cleverer than computers.

 Musk: (AI is) going to get to a point where it just completely simulates a person, like many people simultaneously, in fact obviously there's a strong argument that we're in a simulation right now.